Coleridge-Initiative/big-data-and-social-science/11-ChapterBiasFairness.Rmd

--   If your intervention is assistive in nature (e.g., determining who should receive a food subsidy), individuals may be harmed by failing to intervene on them when they have need, so you may care more about metrics that focus on false positives.
-Section [assistive example](#sec:assistiveexample) provides an example to guide you through metrics that may be applicable in this case.
+-   If your intervention is assistive in nature (e.g., determining who should receive a food subsidy), individuals may be harmed by failing to intervene on them when they have need, so you may care more about metrics that focus on false negatives Section [assistive example](#sec:assistiveexample) provides an example to guide you through metrics that may be applicable in this case.